Alabama Crimson Tide men's basketball: Crimson Chaos

 After Coach Anthony Grant was hired, a group of senior students approached the UA Marketing Department in the summer 2009 about resurrecting the student section organization.
 During the first exhibition game of the 2009 season, it was announced that the new name of the student organization for supporting Alabama basketball would be "Crimson Chaos".

 As Crimson Chaos entered its second year, it officially registered as a University of Alabama student group and adopted a new format.
 In addition to supporting men's basketball, Crimson Chaos expanded to support all University of Alabama sports, becoming the official student group of athletics at the university.
 The group also tried new things to make the atmosphere in Coleman Coliseum as intimidating as it was in previous years, including adding the "Roll Tide Roller Coaster".
 The newly energized environment Crimson Chaos created in Coleman Coliseum helped the Tide complete an undefeated season at home (for the 2010–11 season) with a 19–0 record, including wins over then #12 Kentucky, Georgia, Mississippi State.

+The group's popularity garnered even more attention and praise thanks to the late superfan Luke “Fluff” Ratliff.
+He became the Crimson Chaos president and wore a plaid jacket to almost every game.
+He was loved by many for his light hearted humor and happy-go-lucky attitude.
+He inspired many people to follow and share in his passion for the tide hoops program and also other athletic teams around campus.
+He sparked the basketball program under Coach Nate Oats and continues to be an inspiration to so many.
+There is a plaque engraved to honor Fluff in the dedicated chair for all Crimson Chaos Presidents who come after him.

 Post-season results

 NCAA tournament

-Alabama has appeared in the NCAA Tournament 24 times.
-It has reached the Sweet Sixteen nine times and the Elite Eight once in 2004.
-Alabama has an overall NCAA Tournament record of 25–23.
+Alabama has appeared in the NCAA tournament 26 times.
+It has reached the Sweet Sixteen twelve times, the Elite Eight three times, and the Final Four once.
+Alabama has an overall NCAA tournament record of 32–26.